Best Overall Co-Sleeper

 We researched each product with their eco-health in mind, specifically what materials they use and what those materials may contain by way of toxic chemicals or substances that can potentially off-gas or be harmful to babies.
 These include, but are not limited to, flame retardants and VOC's from MDF materials.

-There are so many variations of the classic bedside sleeper on the market today that it can be difficult to know what's right for you.
-With options ranging from co-sleepers to free-standing styles or travel crib conversions, the design you choose should center around your sleeping goals and parenting style.
-We included a few different options from each style to help you find the one that will best compliment your lifestyle.
+With so many options of bedside sleeper available today it can be challening to determine which product will be best for you.
+With products ranging from co-sleepers to free-standing styles or travel crib conversions, your chosen design should focus on your sleeping goals and parenting style.
+We've included a variety of choices from each style to help you find the one that will best fit your lifestyle.

 — Juliet Spurrier, MD & BabyGearLab Team